embedded-tools/keil2gcc/README.md

 It converts Keil uVision project file to GCC makefile.

-This utility goes through Keil project file and creates:
+This utility goes through Keil project file and creates:<br />
   -makefile with list of all source files included into project -it sets proper C/C++ compiler flags that fit to selected MCU -it inserts clean command + install command to makefile